Scholar-6/brillder/public/terms.md

 3. Private Bricks are for non-commercial, educational use with a single individual, classroom, learning group (e.g. tutorial group or seminar), or learning cohort (e.g. a year group within a school).
 4. Public Bricks are bricks submitted by the creator and/or selected by us for inclusion in the public catalogue.
 They will form part of our commercial offering.
 5. Creators of Public Bricks will be issued a separate contract (as an addendum to this contract) during the submission to the public catalogue.
-6. We reserve the right to grant payment and/or privileges (e.g. discounts) to content creators whose Brick(s) are successfully published into the Public Catalogue to be accessed by other Teachers and Students.
+6. We reserve the right to grant payment and/or privileges (e.g. discounts) to content creators whose Brick(s) are successfully published into the Public Catalogue to be accessed by other Teachers and Learners.
 7. By creating a Brick, whether for a Private Catalogue or Submission to the Public Catalogue, you grant to us a royalty-free, irrevocable, non-exclusive, transferable licence to use, reproduce, modify, publish, edit, translate, distribute, perform and display the Brick (in whole or in part) on the Site, and on any other websites operated by us, indefinitely.
 However:

   - we undertake not to  publicly circulate a Private Catalogue Brick (i.e. adopt it into the Public Catalogue) without the author&#39;s permission; and